SamMed05/c-cpp-notes/docs/cpp/first-program.md

 Now let's switch to the coding part!

-To keep things simple, at first we print the message "Hello World!" to the console.
+To keep things simple, our first program will just print the message "Hello World!" to the console.

 :::info Curiosity